postmanlabs/postman-runtime/docs/architecture.md

-Omg.Postman Runtime has a queue-command based architecture, which allows a lot of flexibility when adding new behavior.
+Postman Runtime has a queue-command based architecture, which allows a lot of flexibility when adding new behavior.
 Each concept below is explained in detail in its own module documentation.

 ### Commands